vitiral/fiction-civboot/toll/start2.md

 Let's talk about the software in a Civboot.
 It is text based.
 The really advanced ones have little drawings consisting of wire meshes.
 It's like whoever built this place really loved watching Tron and dreamed of a retro-futuristic 70's future.
-Having a PhD in computer science I know _why_ it is build this way, but it still sucks.
+Having a PhD in computer science I know _why_ it is built this way, but it still sucks.
 Like everything else in this place they wanted everything to be "as simple as possible."
 The software is so basic that a teenager could probably understand and modify it.